canonical/object-storage-integrator/README.md

 3. [Google Cloud Storage (GCS) Integrator](./gcs/README.md) -- a charm that is meant to provide connection information to connect to Google Cloud Storage over the relation to the related charms.
 4. [Object Storage Charmlib](./lib/README.md) -- a charmlib used by the aforementioned integrator charms, and also used by the consumer charms that want to relate to the aforementioned integrator charms.

-Please refer to the README in respective component subdirectories for the documentation on the specific component.
+Please refer to the README files in respective component subdirectories for the documentation on the specific component.

 For older implementation of `s3-integrator` from track `1/`, please refer to https://github.com/canonical/s3-integrator.